tasb/dotnet-training/labs/lab02.md

   - `USDExchangeRateCalculator` should have the following rates:
     - EUR: 0.85
     - GBP: 0.72
+  - `GBPExchangeRateCalculator` should have the following rates:
+    - EUR: 1.18
+    - USD: 1.38

 After creating your classes, you can run `dotnet build -c Release` to check if everything is ok.
 Since you have set `<GeneratePackageOnBuild>true</GeneratePackageOnBuild>` on your .csproj file, a Nuget package will be generated on `bin/Release` folder.